kyma-project/cli/pkg/kyma/docs/install.md

 ## Details

-Learn more about the actions triggered by using the command.
+Learn more about the actions triggered by the command.

 ### Prerequisites